Grigori Voitinsky: Later career

 He worked as Comintern representative until 1926.
 Then worked in the Siberian government in Irkutsk until 1929, when he moved to Moscow, where he worked in various Orientalist institutions.
 In 1934, he became a professor in Moscow State University.

 He is considered one of the founders of Soviet Sinology.
 He wrote several books about contemporary China politics.
-He died in 1953 during an unsuccessful surgical operation.
+He died in 1953.

 Significance

 The significance of Voitinsky in the founding of the Chinese Communist Party remains debated.
 Some contend that Voitinsky was fundamental in setting the party's formation in motion.
 Others, including the CCP's Institute of Party History and Literature, contend that Li Dazhao and Chen Duxiu had discussed forming a communist party before Voitinsky arrived in China.
-According to academic Yoshihiro Ishikawa, "This may at first glance seem like a trivial matter, but in fact, it contains the essential issue of whether the formation of the CCP was a result of the Soviet Union's revolutionary export or a product of the revolutionary movement of the Chinese themselves."
+According to academic Yoshihiro Ishikawa, it is not possible to say with certainty that Li Dazhao and Chen Duxiu discussed the formation of a nationwide communist party prior to Voitinsky's arrival.
+Academic Yitzhak Shichor notes that the idea of forming a communist party had already circulated in China, but no action had been taken prior to Voitinsky's arrival.
+Ishikawa additionally states that "[t]his may at first glance seem like a trivial matter, but in fact, it contains the essential issue of whether the formation of the CCP was a result of the Soviet Union's revolutionary export or a product of the revolutionary movement of the Chinese themselves."